4)Flame Length etc

 Fig. 4-2 Flame lengths

-We see the size of flames when they blow from roof holes and windows, but equally important is their stretch across ceilings and the underside of roof decks.
-The length of these sideways flames can be critical to the course of the incident — maybe determining how fast the fire will spread, how far it can reach to hurt someone, how difficult progress will be.
+We usually notice the size of flames when they blow from windows and roof holes, but equally important is their stretch across ceilings and the underside of roof decks.
+The length of these sideways flames can be critical to the course of the incident — maybe determining how fast the fire will spread or how far it can reach to hurt someone.
+Less obviously, it might also affect your ability to make progress against the fire.

-Stable or semi-stableSee Room Fires etcStability animation progress against fire comes from wetting surfaces that are producing fuel gases (pyrolysis).Heat-driven processes that produce fuel gases from solid and liquid fuels Long horizontal flames can have a sizeable area where pyrolysis is not occuring.
+Remember that stable or semi-stableSee Room Fires etcStability animation progress against fire comes from cooling surfaces that are producing fuel gases (pyrolysis).Heat-driven processes that produce fuel gases from solid and liquid fuels Long horizontal flames can have a sizeable area where pyrolysis is not occuring.
 Water hitting that part of the visible fire won't help you make real headway.

 If a crew doesn't understand, they may chase the flame pointlessly and/or misread the problem as not enough GPM.